glesica/dcdg.dart/README.md

 This will dump a PlantUML file to stdout.
 You can save it to a file instead with the `-o` option.

+If you'd like to create a Mermaid file instead, pass the `-b` option with `mermaid` as its argument:

+`dart pub global run dcdg -b mermaid`

 See `--help` for more options, including ways to filter what ends up in the output.
 You can find the help contents in [USAGE.txt](USAGE.txt) as well.